Clearview Home Improvements is a leading supplier of Conservatories, Orangeries, Double Glazing Windows & Replacement Doors in Cheshire & Lancashire

-Here are the most commonly asked questions about Clearview Edwardian Conservatories - simply click on the questions listed below to reveal the answers.
+Here are the most commonly asked questions about our double glazing replacement Casement Windows - simply click on the questions listed below to reveal the answers.

-If you have a question about our Edwardian Conservatories not shown below, please contact us online or you can call us on freephone 0800 011 2400 - our advice is free and without any obligation to buy.
+If you have a question about our replacement Casement Window range not shown below, please contact us online or you can call us free on 0800 011 2400 - our advice is free and without any obligation to buy.

-Yes - Clearview Home Improvements can arrange a variety of affordable and convenient finance options to suit you and your budget - making your dream conservatory more affordable.
+Yes - Clearview Home Improvements can arrange a variety of affordable and convenient finance options to suit you and your budget - making your double glazing windows more affordable.
 Making an application is simple and we promise you a quick decision, normally within 24 hours.

 If you’re arranging your own finance, you’ll need to call us as soon as you get the go ahead.
-If you’re taking up one of our offers, the finance company will inform us both directly, so there’s no need to call as we will get in touch with you.
+If you’re taking up one of our offers, the company will tell us both directly, so there’s no need to call as we will get in touch with you.

 Sometimes our finance company will say ‘yes’ almost immediately and on other occasions it may take them a few days.
 This short delay can be for any number of reasons and you should not be unduly concerned.